Why Monadic IO?

 but let’s not focus on these differences here …

-Let us provide a way to actually run MonoidalIO
+Let us provide a way to actually run MonoidalIO, since

 runMonoidalIO :: MonoidalIO x -> IO x